vojtechsimetka/tasegir/README.md

 #### Scoped Github Token

 Performing a release involves creating new commits and tags and then pushing them back to the repository you are releasing from.
-In order to do this you should create a [GitHub personal access token](https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/) and store it in the environmental variable `TASEGIR_GHTOKEN`.
+In order to do this you should create a [GitHub personal access token](https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/).
 The only access scope it needs is `public_repo`.

+There are several options how you can store it and/or pass it to `tasegir`:

+ 1. Pass it using `--ghtoken` parameter of `tasegir release` command. **Do this only in "private" mode of your shell, otherwise token will be stored in your shell's history files and retrievable by potentially malicious programs.**
+ 1. Pass it using `TASEGIR_GHTOKEN` env. variable. **Same warning applies here as in previous option.**
+ 1. If `tasegir` won't find any token using methods in this list, it will prompt for you to enter it.
+ 1. Using [global configuration](#global-configuration) setting `release.ghtoken` property.
+See [global configuration](#global-configuration) for more info.

+**Recommendation:** If security is your priority I recommend you to encrypt the token using PGP like `gpg --encrypt --recipient {YOUR_KEY_ID} ~/.ghtoken` which results in encrypted `~/.ghtoken.gpg`, you can then remove the original file.
+Then in [global configuration](#global-configuration) use `shell:gpg -q --decrypt ~/.ghtoken.gpg` to automatically decrypt it using PGP every time it is needed.

-Be aware that by storing it in `~/.profile` or similar you will make it available to any program that runs on your computer.
+Be aware that by storing it as `TASEGIR_GHTOKEN` env. variable in `~/.profile` or similar you will make it available to any program that runs on your computer.

 ### Documentation